 Is AI the Future of Hiring?

 New, highly-advanced technology is being developed every day.
 We’ve already seen self-driving cars and virtual assistants (“Alexa, what’s the weather forecast?”), and, as artificial intelligence (AI) becomes more and more prominent, we can expect our work environments and processes to change, too.
+Many are already considering AI the future of HR.
 In fact, AI is already affecting how HR teams and recruiters work: Unilever, a consumer goods company based in London, uses neuroscience-based games to determine whether an individual is fit for a position and then conducts AI-led video interviews to analyze an applicant’s use of keywords, body language and intonations.

 Over the last few years, HR teams around the world have been experimenting with automated systems (think chatbots and language-enhancement software).
 From efficiently sorting through candidates to optimizing job postings and avoiding human bias, here are the top ways AI technology can be helpful to your recruiting process right now.